mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 A widely known technique for avoiding centralization in Internet protocols is federation - that is, designing them in such a way that new instances of any intermediary or otherwise centralized function are relatively easy to create, and they are able to maintain interoperability and connectivity with other instances.

+While effective at avoiding direct centralization and managing necessary centralization, federated protocols are still vulnerable to indirect centralization, and may exhibit platform centralization.

 The most prevalent (and successful) example of a federated Internet protocol is SMTP {{?RFC5321}}, as part of the e-mail suite of protocols.
 While e-mail uses DNS as the basis of naming (thus mitigating the centralisation of that function; see {{reuse}}), it still requires a way to route a message to a specific user based upon that name.

-E-mail resolves this issue by defining an intermediary role for routing users' messages, the Message Transfer Agent (MTA).
-By allowing anyone to deploy a MTA and rules for interconnecting them, users can receive messages from other systems using SMTP.
+E-mail attempts to mitigate this necessary centralization risk by defining an intermediary role for routing users' messages, the Message Transfer Agent (MTA).
+By allowing anyone to deploy a MTA and rules for interconnecting them, the protocol's users avoid the need for a central router.

 Users can (and often do) choose to delegate that role to someone else, or run their own MTA.
 However, running your own mail server has become difficult, due to the likelihood of a small MTA being classified as a spam source.
 Because large MTA operaters are widely known and have greater impact if their operation is affected, they are less likely to be classified as such, thereby indirectly centralizing the protocol's operation (see {{indirect}}).